metrico/qryn-docs/docs/faq.md

 ?> NodeJS is slow and _(insert argument)_ so _qryn_ must be slow and not serious.

 False.
 NodeJS can be very fast when used right as an API and in our stack, ClickHouse does all the heavy-lifting.<br>
+Since qryn is stateless it can be auto-scaled easily based on resource usage at incredibly low cost.

-This said, there are limits so we also develop a golang/rust high-performance version of the stack [licensed to cloud integrators](mailto:info@qxip.net)
+This said - there are limits!
+This is why our stack has a commercial high-performance version [for cloud integrators](mailto:info@qxip.net)

 ----